jrahkone/joml/README.md

 Key design decisions and features
 -----------------------------------
 - only key value pairs
-- only one level of nesting
+- only one level of nesting with prefix
 - one level of inheritance (to be implemented)
 - use of variables
 - eval template